©2020 Michael Krigline, MA; EFLsuccess.com ⇔

 Like many governments before and since, the leaders of the Roman Empire considered Christianity to be a threat, so St. Nicholas and other Christian leaders also spent many years in jail because of their deeply-held faith.

 One of the most famous stories of Nicholas’s generosity is about a poor man who needed a dowry for each of his daughters.
 When it came time for the oldest daughter to marry, Nicholas dropped gold coins down the poor father’s chimney, and they landed in the daughter’s socks (which were hanging by the fire to dry).
 Everyone thought it was a miracle.
 Money also mysteriously appeared the night before the next daughter was to marry.
 When it came time for his youngest daughter to marry, the poor man stayed up all night and discovered that the gifts had come from Nicholas.

-By the time he died, Nicholas was so well known for secretly supplying needs that people were giving him credit for every unexpected gift.
+By the time he died, Nicholas was so well known for secretly supplying needs (both to his fellow-Christians and to others who did not share his faith) that people were giving him credit for every unexpected gift.
 Later, his kindness was remembered with “the Feast of St. Nicholas” in early December, which eventually moved to Christmas Eve.

 As Christianity spread from culture to culture, the man’s name was translated differently.
 In Holland it is “Sinter Claas,” which became “Santa Claus” (or just “Santa” or “St. Nick”) in America.